Novo (company): 2020–present

 In June 2024, the company announced plans to build a new production plant in Clayton, North Carolina, at a cost of $4.1 billion.
 It will be the company's fourth in the state of North Carolina and used for production of semaglutide products Ozempic and Wegovy.
 The company also announced plans to acquire three US-based Catalent sites in to increase production supply.

-As of October 2024, Novo Nordisk was the second most valuable drug company in the world by market capitalization, second only to its competitor Eli Lilly and Company.
-By July 2025, Novo Nordisk had fallen to become the fifth most valuable drug company amid rising competition from generic weight loss substitutes.
+As of October 2024, Novo was the second most valuable drug company in the world by market capitalization, second only to its competitor Eli Lilly and Company.
+By July 2025, Novo had fallen to become the fifth most valuable drug company amid rising competition from generic weight loss substitutes.
 The company named Maziar Mike Doustdar as the new CEO, effective August 7, 2025.

 In March 2025, the company announced new plans for a direct-to-consumer offering of its Wegovy weight loss drug.
 The company established a new pharmacy, called NovoCare, which would charge customers $499 per month for access to the drug, less than half the cost of the drug through other pharmaceutical distribution networks.

-In September 2025, Novo Nordisk announced that it would reduce its global workforce by 9,000 people, approximately 9% of its total workforce.
+In September 2025, Novo announced that it would reduce its global workforce by 9,000 people, approximately 9% of its total workforce.

-In October 2025, Novo Nordisk acquired Akero Therapeutics for $5.2 billion.
+In October 2025, Novo acquired Akero Therapeutics for $5.2 billion.
 Akero Therapeutics is a clinical stage company focusing on the treatment of metabolic dysfunction-associated steatohepatitis (MASH).

+In November 2025, United States President Donald Trump announced a deal with Novo to lower the costs of Ozempic, including monthly prices of about $245 for injectables and $149 for some oral versions for people on Medicare and Medicaid and for those who use his TrumpRx platform.

+In 2026, new obesity GLP-1 pills were launched, with patients getting their hands on them from Danish drugmaker Novo.

+Novo filed a federal lawsuit against Eli Lilly and Company in July 2026 in the District of New Jersey, alleging that Eli Lilly engaged in false advertising regarding its weight-loss and diabetes medications.
+The complaint accuses Lilly of misrepresenting comparative clinical data and omitting key information to gain an unfair advantage in the U.S. anti-obesity medication market.

+Products

+Novo produces the drug semaglutide, used to treat diabetes under the brand names Ozempic and Rybelsus and obesity under the brand name Wegovy.
+Novo is also involved with hemostasis management, growth hormone therapy, and hormone replacement therapy.
+The company makes several drugs under various brand names, including Levemir, Tresiba, NovoLog, Novolin R, NovoSeven, NovoEight, and Victoza.

 Toxicogenomics

-Novo Nordisk is involved in government funded collaborative research projects with other industrial and governmental partners.
+Novo is involved in government funded collaborative research projects with other industrial and governmental partners.
 One example in the area of non-clinical safety assessment is the InnoMed PredTox.
 The company is expanding its activities in joint research projects within the framework of the Innovative Medicines Initiative of European Federation of Pharmaceutical Industries and Associations and the European Commission.